zarroboogs/fiber-saveutil/README.md

    ps4_saves/CUSA17416_SYSTEM/sce_sys/param.sfo
    ```

-2. Convert the save folder from the previous step using:
+2. **Backup your dumped saves**, then convert the save folder from the previous step using:

    ```txt
    python fiber-saveutil.py convert /path/to/ps4_saves/ /path/to/pc_saves/